 (1) Two singular vertices are joined into one, i.e., B reduces by 1.
 Then, one cut is interior and the other exterior.
 Consider variants of changing the parity of the extremal segment.
 If it does not change, the result follows from the B + S property.
 If an even extremal segment is replaced with an odd one, S increases by 1, since an extremal odd segment appears.
 The following variants of changing the chain type are possible: 3a changes into 1a, 1 changes into 2, 1a changes into 2a, and 3 changes into 1.
-In the first two variants, D does not change, and P does not reduce and increases by at most $w_a$ .
+In the first two variants, D does not change, and P does not reduce and increases by at most w_a .
 In the last two variants, D reduces by 1 and P does not change.
 Now, the following variants of changing the chain type are possible: 1a changes into 3a, 2 changes into 1, 2a changes into 1a, and 1 changes into 3.
-In the first two variants, D does not change, and P does not increase and reduces by at most $w_a$ .
-In the last two variants, D increases by 1, and P does not reduce and increase and reduces by at most $w_a$ .
-In the last two variants, D increases by 1, and P does not reduce and increase by at most $w_a$ .
-In the last two variants, D increases by 1, and P does not reduce and increase by at most $w_a$ .
+In the first two variants, D does not change, and P does not increase and reduces by at most w_a .
+In the last two variants, D does not change into 3a, 2 changes into 1a, and 1 changes into 3.
+In the first two variants, D does not change, and P does not increase and reduces by at most w_a .
+In the last two variants, D does not change into 3a, 2 changes into 1a, and 1 changes into 3.
+In the first two variants, D does not change, and P does not increase and reduces by at most w_a .
+In the last two variants, D does not change, and P does not increase and reduces by at most w_a .
+In the last two variants, D does not change, and P does not increase and reduces by at most w_a .
+In the last two variants, D increases by 1, and P does not reduce and increases by at most w_a .
 In all the cases, T changes by at most 1.